Canada sanctions 4 Chinese officials for human rights abuses in Xinjiang | CBC News

 - Chen Mingguo, director of the Xinjiang Public Security Bureau.

-- Wang Mingshan, former director of the Xinjiang Public Security Bureau and a member of the Communist Party's standing committee in Xinjiang.
+- Wang Mingshan, secretary of the political and legal affairs committee in Xinjiang and former director of the Xinjiang Public Security Bureau.

 - Zhu Hailun, former deputy party secretary of the Xinjiang Uyghur Autonomous Region.